kieranroneill/latest-movies-app/README.md

 * [Jest](https://jestjs.io/en/) - for runner, expectations and coverage.
 * [Sinon](http://sinonjs.org/) - for stubing and spying.

+You can run tests by running: `yarn test`.

 ## Notes

 All API calls are closely coupled with the redux store using a custom API middleware that can be accessed using special actions.